elmiringos/asi-chain/README.md

 └── README.md                  # This file
 ```

-**Note:** The `node/` directory is a Git submodule pointing to https://github.com/singnet/f1r3fly-node.git (branch: ticker_rename_applied).
+**Note:** The `node/` directory is a Git submodule pointing to https://github.com/singnet/f1r3fly-node.git.
 Initialize it with `git submodule update --init --recursive`.

 ---